Skip to Content

 The Simon Says game is excellent for developing listening skills and building kids’ concentration spans.

-Here are some games like Simon Says and variations that are also great for teaching listening and getting kids to focus.
+Here are 10 games that are similar to Simon Says and variations that are also great for teaching listening and getting kids to focus.

 Some are variations of the classic game and others are different games but with a similar style.